WillieKeith/WillieKeith.github.io/content/en/about/_index.md

 ---
 title: "About Me"
 type : list-single
+lastmod: 2023-11-24T00:00:00+00:00
 ---

 ### About Me
-<p>Hi, my name is Weifan Zhou (pronounced as way-fa:n Jhoh).
+- Hi, my name is Weifan Zhou (pronounced as way-fa:n Jhoh).
 My another name is Flora, and you can use both names to call me.
-I am a sophmore in Illinois Wesleyan University, a liberal art college in the United States.</p>
+I am a sophmore in Illinois Wesleyan University, a liberal art college in the United States.

 ### Hobbies
 - Piano: I am learning piano in Illinois Wesleyan University as a non-major student, and I am a piano accompanist.